wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 useful enough for parsers this small, so for now I don't think there is a need for a property which checks the error case.

-Ok, now thats done, we have a spec for our implementation to follow!
+Ok, now that's done, we have a spec for our implementation to follow!

 ## Implementation
 The `bytes` parser parses two bytes, the second being optional.
 We can use our [single